tokukas/website/docs/installation-without-docker.md

 - the seeder configuration (`SEEDER_TESTER_NAME`, etc),
 - etc.

+> See Laravel documentation about [databases and migrations](https://laravel.com/docs/9.x/#databases-and-migrations) and [environment configuration](https://laravel.com/docs/9.x/configuration#environment-configuration) for details.

 ### Generate the database tables

 Make sure you have a database created, the database server is running, and you have configured the database connection in `.env` correctly.